 Lastly, in order to maximize your recovery, you need a lawyer who understands punitive damages, which is an amount of money given to you, as a way of punishing the wrong doer (in this case, the pharmacy) to deter future, similiar conduct.
 Punitive damages are not easy to recover.
 In fact, to recover punitive damages in Georgia, proving mere negligence or even gross negligence is not enough.
 That means that merely giving you the wrong medication will not help maximize your recovery, at trial or during negotiations.
 In the context of pharmacy error, your lawyer will most likely have to prove a complete “want of care” on the part of the pharmacy.
 This is tough.
 But a lawyer with pharmacy-error experience and strong legal skills definitely increases your chances of maximizing your recovery.
 Ultimately, everything will depend on an in-depth understanding of how the facts and evidence of your case apply to Georgia law.

 Contact the Oinonen Law Group.
 We know how to handle pharmacy error in a manner that will maximize your potential recovery.
-We will give you a free initial consultation.
+We will give you an initial consultation.